Rajpratik71/Mininet-wiki/FAQ.md

 Definitely read the [OpenFlow White Paper](http://www.openflow.org/documents/openflow-wp-latest.pdf) and go through the [OpenFlow Tutorial](http://www.openflow.org/wk/index.php/OpenFlow_Tutorial).

+You may also wish to search the ACM and IEEE digital libraries for recent papers that reference Software-Defined Networking and OpenFlow.

 ***
 <a id=networking></a>
 ### Help! **I don't understand networking** (or maybe computers) at all!!